 - Filming has resumed following the global shutdown in March

 What’s the release date for the Lord of the Rings TV series?

-While there’s been no official word yet on an expected release date, Amazon are required to begin production on the show within two years – so that means that it will be on the way by November 2019 at least.
+While there’s been no official word yet on an expected release date, Amazon are required to begin production on the show within two years – filming got under way in November 2019.
 A recent update from Amazon exec.
 Jennifer Salke gave some more detail.
 “All of us would love a big, addictive show that is executed at the top of its game.”
 Salke suggested.
 “We’re really excited about The Lord of the Rings.
 Despite all the chatter about it, the deal just closed a month ago.”